Trying foods from different cultures is one part of what makes travelling so exciting!

 However, even if they are mild or non-life threatening, food allergies are considered a pre-existing medical condition by travel insurers.

 When it comes to providing cover for food allergies and food intolerances, you’ll find that travel insurers generally fall into one of these three categories:

-You’ll find that some food intolerances and allergies are automatically covered at no additional charge.
+You’ll find that some food intolerances and allergies are covered at no additional charge.
 This means that if you have a medical emergency related to your food intolerance or allergy, you’ll have cover for the emergency medical expenses overseas.

-For example, Fast Cover policies automatically cover allergies limited to Rhinitis, Chronic Sinusitis, Eczema, Hay Fever, Coeliac Disease as well as food intolerances.
+For example, Fast Cover policies cover allergies limited to Rhinitis, Chronic Sinusitis, Eczema, Hay Fever, Coeliac Disease as well as food intolerances.

 2) Cover for allergies can be included for an additional premium

-Some allergies and intolerances aren’t automatically covered by travel insurance due to the risks of a serious medical emergency occurring.
+Some allergies and intolerances aren’t covered by travel insurance due to the risks of a serious medical emergency occurring.
 However, there may be an option to pay an additional premium to get cover for the condition, usually after a medical assessment.